DataTalksClub/machine-learning-zoomcamp/04-evaluation/07-cross-validation.md

 - `Kfold.split(x)` - sklearn.Kfold method for splitting the x dataset with the attributes established in the Kfold's object construction.
 - `for i in tqdm()` - library for showing the progress of each i iteration in a for loop.

-The code of this project is available in [this jupyter notebook](notebook.ipynb).